opsabarsec/Computer-vision-for-self-driving-cars/README.md

 ## What we are predicting?

-Our task in the competition is to predict the motion of external objects such as cars, cyclist, pedestrains etc in order to assist the self-driving car.
-We have to predict the location of objects agents in the next 50 frames.
+The competition is to predict the motion of external objects (agents) such as cars, cyclist, pedestrains etc in order to assist the self-driving car.
+The goal is to predict the location of objects agents in the next 50 frames.
+The ouput is a csv submission file with coordinates and timestamps for each object